 Mr. Yoshii supported the proposals addressing communication with external stakeholders and suggested additional matters for communication in paragraph A128, including remuneration and the firm’s contribution to audit quality.
 Ms. French noted that the governance and leadership and resources components address compensation, evaluation and remuneration and that these requirements are linked to quality.

-Mr. Yoshii acknowledged the inclusion of future stakeholders in paragraph A123.
+Mr. Yoshii acknowledged the inclusion of future shareholders in paragraph A123.

 Networks